veselov/gitlab-nginx-auth/README.md

 # and too small will lead to large number of requests needed to verify the
 # identity
 # page-size: 40

+# If enabled, then a ./refused_login endpoint will use this template
+# to display a page explaining why access has been refused.
+The template
+# receives a structure with "Url" string property and "Groups" string array.
+# "Url" is populated from the "from" URL parameter of the request, and
+# "Groups" is populated with all the groups, membership to any of which would
+# have allowed access to the resource.
+# refused-template: refused.gohtml

 # the presence of this object configures and enables service providing
 # signed object containing basic user information and list of the groups